At Johnson, students build deep friendships, connect with professors who care, and prepare for a life of purpose.

 Knoxville

-Johnson University Tennessee is just 12 miles from downtown Knoxville.
+Johnson University is just 12 miles from downtown Knoxville.
 Students love visiting this vibrant city to experience live music, eclectic shopping, highly acclaimed cuisine, and a variety of cultural offerings.

 And don’t miss the Great Smoky Mountain National Park, the most visited national park in the country.
 Head out for a hike with your friends on some of the 850 miles of hiking trails or go for a swim beneath a waterfall – there are more than 100!